Healthdirect Free Australian health advice you can count on.

 Treatment for fluid from the ear will depend on what is causing the problem.

-Often you will be advised to keep the ear as dry as possible and avoid swimming.
+Often you will be told to keep the ear as dry as possible.
+You may be told not to go swimming until your ear is better.

-Middle ear infections usually clear up in a few days without treatment.
-Occasionally you may need antibiotics.
-You can use pain relief such as paracetamol or ibuprofen.
+Middle ear infections usually clear up in a few days without antibiotics.
+Pain medicine such as paracetamol or ibuprofen can help relieve pain.

-You may need to see an ear, nose and throat (ENT) surgeon, for example to remove a foreign body or to treat a cholesteatoma.
+You may need to see an ear, nose and throat (ENT) surgeon if something is stuck in your ear.
+They can remove the foreign body from your ear.
+They can also treat a cholesteatoma.

 Can fluid from the ear be prevented?

-• To prevent middle ear infections, practise good hygiene and make sure children are up to date with vaccinations.
+To prevent respiratory infections, practise good hygiene.
+Respiratory infections can lead to ear infections.
+Also, make sure your child is up to date with their vaccinations.

-• Don’t put anything in your ears and try to prevent children putting toys and food in their ears.
+Don't put anything in your ears.
 You should not use cotton buds or any other objects to clean inside your ears.
+Try to prevent your child from putting toys and food in their ears.

 Resources and support